michaelgermini/banking-dashboard/README.md

 ## 📞 Support

-For questions, issues, or feature requests, please open an issue on GitHub or contact the author.
+For questions, issues, or feature requests, please:
+- Open an issue on GitHub, or
+- Contact the author directly: **michael@germini.info**

 ---